ying-teaching/rn/docs/ch04/README.md

 You should know the following facts about effect hook:

 - `useEffect` is executed asynchronously after the first render (actually when the component is mounted) and after every update (re-render).
 It doesn't block the UI rendereing.
-- Use `useEffect` for asynchronous tasks.
+- Use `useEffect` for all asynchronous tasks.
 - Effects run after every render cycle.
 You have options to opt out from this behavior by defining a array of dependencies.
-- An effect is rerun if at least one of its values changes since the last render cycle.
+- An effect is rerun if any of its dependencies changes since the last render cycle.

 `useEffect` usage is a little complex because it can optionally specifies two important behaviors:

 - when to run it.
 By default it runs for every re-rendering.
 However, you can specify the dependencies that it should run.
 - clean used resources.
-The clean-up code runs when the component is dismounted.
+The clean-up code runs when the component is dismounted or before the execution of the next scheduled effect.

 Once you understand the timing/clean-up requirements, `useEffect` is easy to use.